 Image via Pexels

 Many people dream of living off the land.
 If you’re a homesteader with as little as one acre, monetizing your hobby farm is an achievable goal.
 “Homesteader” generally refers to someone who farms their land to live self-sufficiently, while hobby farming is often viewed as a recreational activity, but the fact is that homesteaders and hobby farmers exist on the same blended spectrum.
-Wherever you fall on that spectrum, with branding, marketing, and careful management, your homestead can become a profitable business, thanks to these tips from Horizon Structures.
+Wherever you fall on that spectrum, with branding, marketing, and careful management, your homestead can become a profitable business, thanks to this homesteader’s guide to hobby farming for profit from Horizon Structures.

 Branding Your Hobby Farm